 What is CAMWorks?

-CAMWorks is arguably the most advanced CAM programming software currently available.
+It is arguably the most advanced CAM programming software currently available.
 It offers a next-generation, best-in-class computer numerical control (CNC) programming interface that enables users to program smarter and machine faster.
 You can use the program on a stand-alone platform, but for our purposes, it fully integrates with SOLIDWORKS.
-In fact, it is CAMWorks technology that powers SOLIDWORKS CAM.
+In fact, it is the technology in this software that powers SOLIDWORKS CAM.

 Back when the 2018 release came out, I dove right in and started finding out as much as I could.
 The first thing that stood out to me was the integration inside SOLIDWORKS.
 Anytime I change my part or assembly, the tool paths automatically updated.
 This was a major improvement over re-importing my updated model, then re-programming in separate software.